 However, actions that sought to establish equal rights for Aboriginal and Torres Strait Islander Australians sometimes had perverse effects.
 The successful 1966 equal pay case for Aboriginal pastoral workers led to many workers and their families being forced off the land and, over time, onto welfare (ABC Radio National 2003; Chaney 2013, p.
 54; Flood 2006, p.
 215).
 Extensive lobbying by the Federal Council for Aboriginal Advancement (later the Federal Council for the Advancement of Aborigines and Torres Strait Islanders) led to different groups of Aboriginal and Torres Strait Islander people receiving access to social security benefits at different times (Chesterman 2005).
 In 1959, legislation was amended to provide access to social security benefits to Aboriginal people who were not 'nomadic' (Chesterman 2005), with the legislation further amended in 1966 so that all Aboriginal people were eligible.
 However, in practice, many Aboriginal people living on government and mission stations were excluded from some welfare payments (particularly unemployment benefits) until 1976 (HREOC 1997).
-In 1997, the Community Development Employment Projects program was introduced, pooling unemployment benefits to create local employment opportunities in remote communities where the labour market might not otherwise offer employment.
+In 1977, the Community Development Employment Projects (CDEP) program was introduced, pooling unemployment benefits to create local employment opportunities in remote communities where the labour market might not otherwise offer employment.
 The program was later extended to all areas (including non-remote) then again restructured in 2007 when it was restricted to remote areas.
-From 1 July 2013, remote CDEP was rolled into the Australian Government's Remote Jobs and Communities Program.5
+From 1 July 2013, remote CDEP was rolled into the Australian Government's Remote Jobs and Communities Program, which was reformed to create the Community Development Programme on 1 July 2015.